Detection Model

 Model Performance

-- Accuracy: Greater than 95% on validation data
+The current model achieves:- Accuracy: Greater than 95% on validation data

 - False Positive Rate: Less than 3% (humans mistakenly identified as agents)